logo-finance-mandarin

 The key point and your take-away from this case study 'Kirkus Book Review on James Fok’s Financial Cold War'.
 Your learning combines both language skills and market knowledge.

-learning exercises
+preview: learning exercises

 Active learning will accelerate your skills, and your study of 'Kirkus Book Review on James Fok’s Financial Cold War'.
 Each exercise is designed to promote and strenthen your language skills.
 Login Required.